 Anyone who purchases a product or service is potentially at risk for fraud, and even the most financially savvy customer can unknowingly fall victim to it.
-It can crop up in a number of ways, from overpaying for contracting services to purchasing a car that turns out to be defective.
+It can crop up in a number of ways, from overpaying for contracting services or purchasing a car that turns out to be defective, to a company that does not protect consumers’ identities, allowing them to fall victim to a data breach.
 Facing the pressures of a competitive marketplace, some companies take deceptive actions in order to give them a financial edge while disadvantaging countless customers.
-Consumer fraud may appear in the form of:

 Our Approach to Consumer Fraud Litigation

 Motley Rice believes that class action lawsuits are an important tool for both the individual and the marketplace.
 For many consumers, filing an independent lawsuit may be impractical or costly.
 A class action lawsuit positions a group of similarly harmed consumers to pursue recovery for their damages.

 Our consumer fraud team seeks damages for consumers with both small and large losses, and we strive to make a significant impact that will also discourage future businesses from attempting to undertake the same illicit practices.

 Our attorneys have litigated diverse and complex consumer fraud matters against industries and companies that prey on unwary customers, including cases against:

 - Credit reporting agencies

 - Insurance companies

 We have also worked with numerous state attorneys general who have retained our attorneys to represent their states in a range of legal matters, including consumer rights and consumer protection.

 Data Breach Lawsuits